BBC-Data-Unit/Festivals_2022/README.md

 # Methodology

 This was a manual study which looked at the headings used on festival posters across the UK.
-We chose the 50 festivals to use in our study from this YouGov poll and logged the name, ages, gender and career length of every act in the largest font on each festival poster.
-More on the methodology can be found here.
+We chose the 50 festivals to use in our study from [this](https://yougov.co.uk/ratings/entertainment/popularity/music-festivals/all) YouGov poll and logged the name, ages, gender and career length of every act in the largest font on each festival poster.
+More on the methodology, background and findings can be found [here](https://docs.google.com/document/d/1FQyWH-GGbteQfiBRf3RrFjiVGiJ03EdTnQy2SpSAET8/edit?usp=sharing).

+Data
-We produced this dataset with the details of every headline act - plus a running tally for each festival.
+We produced [this](https://docs.google.com/spreadsheets/d/1FcRk9ZtD22UrojQ00lCn-Mk_lmnE36qj398vIced43E/edit?usp=sharing) dataset with the details of every headline act at 50 festivals across the country as well as the event's location and capacity.

-# Usage
+# Partner usage

 The story featured as a bulletin piece across local and national television and radio through 24 May, 2022 and a radio package aired at breakfast, midday and evening bulletins.